 DS will bring the draft arrangements back to BL/Exec for scrutiny

-SH underlined that the key thing is to produce something that works!
+SH underlined that the key thing is to produce a process that works!

 Communications Update:

 HT to circulate the summary of Volunteer Coordinator post to PC, subject to replacing ‘approve’ with ‘ratify’ on the last sentence.